12 Legal Documents Required To Sell A House Without A Realtor

 • Pending litigation – If the property is affected by any current litigation, you will need to let future buyers know.

-Before finishing all your paperwork, consider your situation and contact your local municipality to ensure that you have everything you need.
+Before finishing all your paperwork, consider your situation and contact your local municipality to ensure that you have everything you need for a successful sale.

 Preparing Your Documents for Closing